 - Are Dublin transfers systematically suspended as a matter of policy or jurisprudence to one or more countries?

 ☐ Yes

 ☒ No

 - If yes, to which country or countries?

-In general, if transfers to other Dublin Member States are suspended, the sovereignty or the humanitarian clause is applied.
-The asylum application of the person concerned is then examined in Switzerland.
+In general, if transfers to other Dublin Member States are suspended, it is because of the application of the sovereignty or the humanitarian clause.
+The asylum application of the person concerned is then materially examined in Switzerland.